CtrlK

 Completeness

-Clearly answers both 'what' (comprehensive guide covering DI concepts, manual injection, library comparison) and 'when' with an explicit 'Use this skill when...' clause listing multiple trigger scenarios.
+Clearly answers both 'what' (comprehensive guide for DI in Golang covering concepts, manual injection, and library comparison) and 'when' (explicit 'Use this skill when...' clause listing multiple trigger scenarios like designing service architecture, refactoring tightly coupled code, managing singletons).

 3 / 3